Taking good study notes is easier said than done. To maximize your learning potential, you have to invest some time in learning how to learn.

 Learning how to take notes is really all about understanding what works best for you.
 You can become a super learner in no time!

 Effective note-taking can drastically change the way you learn.
-Take advantage of these 5 tips for effective note taking to get the most of your study sessions:
+Take advantage of these 5 tips for effective note-taking to get the most out of your study sessions:

 What’s the best way to take notes?
 By hand, or on the computer?

 Some studies have indicated that taking notes by hand may give you the edge come exam time, but it’s really a matter of preference.
 If you prefer to write your notes by hand, do it.
 If you prefer to take notes on a laptop, do it!